emaphis/Exercism-exercises/README.md

 The exercises to complete are:

  Linked List*: Practice allocating/freeing memory, and pointers

  Secret Handshake: Explore bitwise operators

  Pangram: Explore for loops, strings and characters

  Sieve: Practice arrays and for loops

- Binary Search: A classic exercise for loops s
+  Binary Search: A classic exercise for loops